During this time of unrest, the Journalism and Media Studies Department offered a statement in support of journalists and a free press.

 Promote the people’s right to know and be informed.

 Learn how to mine databases, analyze and interpret data, access public records, and research complex issues and events.
-Gain practical, relief experience, in contacting authentic, reliable sources and data.
+Gain practical, real life experience, in contacting authentic, reliable sources and data.
 Interview thought leaders as well as citizens in the community.

 Tell stories that make a difference.